NomBytes/Coffee-Finder-360/README.md

 ##Showcase Feature Description
-Search by latitude and longitude.
+The user will have the ability to not only search by name and several different variations on location, but they will also be able to search by latitude and longitude.